-4p BALL FALLING INTO A POCKET WITHOUT BEING HIT (a) If a ball falls into a pocket without being hit by another ball, having been motionless for five seconds or longer, and being no part of any stroke in progress, it is replaced and play continues. (b) If a ball falls into a pocket 'by itself' during a shot, so that it would ve been hit by another ball were it still there, then it is replaced and all balls that moved during the shot are returned to their former positions prior The player may then play the same shot OR chooses a different shot. (c) If a ball balances momentarily on the edge of a pocket and then falls it counts as in the pocket and will not be replaced 4q OBJECT BALL FROZEN TO, THAT IS TOUCHING, A CUSHION When the cue hall makes first contact with an 'on' object hall which is 'frozen' to a cushion it is a foul if the shot does not result in - (a) A hall being notted OR - (b) The cue ball contacting a cushion OR - (c) The frozen ball contacting a cushion attached to a 'separate' rail OR (d) Any other object ball contacting a cushion with which it was not already n contact before the shot was played A ball touching a cushion at the start of a shot which is forced into the same cushion is not considered to have struck that cushion unless it leaves the cushion, strikes another ball, and then contacts the cushion again.
-An object ball is not considered frozen to a cushion unless this is ounced by a referee or player prior to a shot being played shot.
-4r STALEMATE If a situation arises where no legal shot is playable. see rule 5d, whether by accident or design, the frame is re-started.
+4p BALL FALLING INTO A POCKET WITHOUT BEING HIT

+(a) If a ball falls into a pocket without being hit by another ball, having been motionless for five seconds or longer, and being no part of any stroke in progress, it is replaced and play continues.

+(b) If a ball falls into a pocket 'by itself' during a shot, so that it would have been hit by another ball were it still there, then it is replaced and all balls that moved during the shot are returned to their former positions prior to the next shot.

+e player may then play the same shot OR chooses a different (c) If a ball balances momentarily on the edge of a pocket and then falls it in contact before the shot was played.
+A ball touching a cushion at the start of a shot which is forced into the same cushion is not considered to have struck that cushion unless it leaves the cushion, strikes another ball, and then contacts the cushion again.

+When the cue ball makes first contact with an 'on' object ball which is

+(d) Any other object ball contacting a cushion with which it was not already counts as in the pocket and will not be replaced.
+4q OBJECT BALL FROZEN TO, THAT IS TOUCHING, A CUSHION (a) A ball being potted OR

+An object ball is not considered frozen to a cushion unless this is announced by a referee or player prior to a shot being played shot.

+Bognor Regis Pool League brpl.leaguerepublic.com

+(b) The cue ball contacting a cushion OR (c) The frozen ball contacting a cushion attached to a 'separate' rail OR

+4r STALEMATE If a situation arises where no legal shot is playable, see rule 5d, whether by accident or design, the frame is re-started.
 If a re-rack is caused by accident, the original 'breaking' player breaks again.
 If due to slow or negative play, or by design, players lag to see who breaks.
 Re-racks may involve reduced numbers of balls.
 Rule 8g.

-4s COMPLETION OF A FRAME OR GAME A frame is over when the black is potted on a legal shot (rule 5d) and all balls come to rest OR in a 'loss of frame' situation (rule 7).
+4s COMPLETION OF A FRAME OR GAME A frame is over when the black is potted on a legal shot ( rule 5d ) and all balls come to rest OR in a 'loss of frame' situation ( rule 7 ).

 The referee waits for the balls to stop moving and announces frame, game or match awarded to a player or team.
-If the referee has not made this announcement and the balls are still oving, then a player will be penalized by loss of frame if a further shot is played OR the player interferes with the remaining balls.
+If the referee has not made this announcement and the balls are still moving, then a player will be penalized by loss of frame if a further shot is played OR the player interferes with the remaining balls.

+5. FOULS

 5a Potting the cue ball 'in-off' This includes the break shot.
+Following an 'in-off' shot the player or referee may recover the cue ball from the basket ( see rule 7e, preventing a ball going in-off ).

+5b Playing outside baulk when obliged to play

+5c Potting an opponent's ball without potting a ball from your own group ( or the black if the 'on' ball ) except when the table is open.

+5d Failing to perform a legal shot

+LEGAL SHOT DEFINED :

-Following an 'in-off' shot the player or referee may recover the cue ball from the basket (see rule 7e, preventing a ball going in-off).
-5c Potting an opponent's ball without potting a ball from your own group (or the black if the 'on' ball) except when the table is open.
-To play a legal shot the player must cause the cue ball's initial contact to be with an 'on' ball and THEN must either - (a) Pot any 'on' ball or balls (see rule 6b) OR (b) Cause the cue ball or any object ball to contact a cushion - see exception, rule 5g, snookers).
+To play a legal shot the player must cause the cue ball's initial contact to be with an 'on' ball and THEN must either ....

+Pot any 'on' ball or balls ( see rule 6b ) OR (b) Cause the cue ball or any object ball to contact a cushion

+( see exception, rule 5g, snookers ).